-OVERTIME
+ARTICLE 8 OVERTIME

 Section 1.
 Overtime must be approved by the Employer in advance.
 Employees who have worked overtime will be paid in accordance with applicable law and regulations.
 Overtime will be computed in increments of six (6) minutes.
-All authorized work performed in excess of eight

-(8) hours in a day and/or forty (40) hours in one work week shall be compensated at time and half of the employee's appropriate rate of pay.
+All authorized work performed in excess of eight (8) hours in a day and/or forty (40) hours in one work week shall be compensated at time and half of the employee's appropriate rate of pay.
+It is understood that employees will be compensated for every minute of regular and irregular or occasional overtime work in accordance with 5 C.F.R 550.112 (a)(1)(2).

 Section 2.
 Normally, the employee doing the work will carry it over into the overtime situation.
 If more employees are needed to work overtime the Employer may, when possible, solicit volunteers from the on-duty personnel.
-If sufficient volunteer are not available management will determine the employees who will work the overtime.
+If sufficient volunteers are not available management will determine the employees who will work the overtime.